 PANCE is considered the gold standard certification among physician assistants and the medical field.
 This certification assures the public that PAs meet established standards of clinical knowledge and cognitive skills upon entry into practice and throughout their careers.
 To be eligible for PANCE, a student must graduate from a physician assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-“I believe that our successful pass rate can be attributed to two major factors,” said Thomas Moore, director of the of physician assistant studies program.
+“I believe that our successful pass rate can be attributed to two major factors,” said Thomas Moore, director of the physician assistant studies program.
 “First, the students we attract are highly motivated, and second, our faculty are dedicated to the profession and the success of our outstanding students.”

 Founded in 1968 by Dr. Hu C. Myers, the PA program is based on 50 years of success, centered on patient care and the physician-physician assistant team model.
 AB physician assistants are recognized nationwide for their high quality and professionalism.